This is where all 50 states stand on reopening

 Hawaii

-Gov. David Ige issued a stay-at-home order for Hawaii residents which will last through at least April 30.
+Gov. David Ige issued a stay-at-home order for Hawaii residents that will last through at least April 30.

-He said Thursday the state doesn’t satisfy the federal criteria for phased reopening, one of which is a 14-day downward trend in the number of cases.
-“We’re making progress, but we’re not there yet, so please continue your hard work and perseverance, we will get through this together,” he said.
+The state doesn’t satisfy federal guidelines for phased reopening, one of which is a 14-day downward trend in the number of coronavirus cases,Ige said April 16.

+The city of Honolulu has said its own stay-at-home order will last through May 31.

 Idaho

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.